dwyde/tricycle/README.md

 ## What is this?

-This project is a web app for coding exercises.
-It's entirely client-side, and can be run on any web server.
+This is a set of coding exercises.
+They run in your browser, and can be run with or without a web server.

 ## Where can I try it?